knpuniversity/php-beginner-series/knpu/episode3/queries-databases-tables.rst

 So before we start tossing pets into the database, we need to create a table and tell MySQL exactly what fields this it will have.
-We're going to do this the hard way for - you'll thank me later when you *really* understand this stuff!
+We're going to do this the hard way first - you'll thank me later when you *really* understand this stuff!

 Like all things, a table is created by asking the database politely.
 In other